 There is a spirituality of writing in which layers of illusion are peeled back to reveal an inner truth.
 That inner truth is where great writing comes from.
 There is a spirituality of public service such that an office like the vice presidency becomes a true reflection of the inner human being, again, for good or ill.
 It is up to the individual to make it what it is or can be.

 At one point in my life, I studied kung fu for four years and discovered that the real enemy wasn’t my opponent, who would usually be younger and quicker than me–a deadly combination in the ring.
 The real enemy was me.
-I had to shut up, focus, drop my shoulders, keep breathing, and reach down into the fear that had been blocking me from being present to myself.
+I had to drop my shoulders, keep breathing, and reach down into the fear that had been blocking me from being present to myself.
 And it is only when you are present to yourself that you can be present to others.